zachaysan/symmetric-encryption/key_rotation.md

 For PCI Compliance it is necessary to re-encrypt old data with the new key and then to destroy the old key so that it cannot be used again.

-[RocketJob](https://github.com/reidmorrison/rocket_job) is a great solution for handling large batch jobs that need to process millions of records
+[RocketJob](http://rocketjob.io) is an excellent solution for running large batch jobs that need to process millions of records.

 ### 4. Re-encrypting Files